The Chicago truck accident lawyers at Malman Law will fight for maximum compensation.

 The tractor-trailer driver may be blamed for the crash.
 But a unique aspect of commercial vehicle accidents is there may be other liable parties.
 For example, the truck company could be responsible if their training and maintenance were not good enough.

-Your attorney may explore the driver’s history and logs.
+Your truck accident attorney may explore the driver’s history and logs.
 If he was driving too long against federal law, this could be the basis for a lawsuit.
 The attorney will need to show that the trucker was driving for the company at the time of the accident.
-The attorney must look into the trucker’s contract and duties if the driver is independent.
+The Chicago truck accident lawyer working on your case must look into the trucker’s contract and duties if the driver is independent.

 It is understandable if you are reluctant to hire an attorney when you’re hurt in a truck accident.
-Unfortunately, most personal injury attorneys operate on a contingency fee basis, meaning your attorney is not paid unless you receive a settlement or award at trial.
+Our truck crash attorneys operate on a contingency fee basis, meaning you won’t pay unless you receive a settlement or award at trial.
+You will not have to pay money upfront to engage our services.

 Many vehicle accident cases end in a settlement.
 Your attorney will not recommend you settle unless a fair offer is on the table.
 Truck accidents usually involve severe injuries.
 You could have months of recovery in front of you.
 Therefore, it’s important that you receive enough money in a settlement to get back on your feet.